emfcamp/badge-2024-documentation/docs/capabilities/index.md

 !!! note What is a feature in contrast to a Capability?

-Apps can require, support or provide Capabilities, but they can also require or support a specific hexpansion by its VID and PID,
+    Apps can require, support or provide Capabilities, but they can also require or support a specific hexpansion by its VID and PID, a Frontboard, or a Tildagon OS version.
+"Feature" is the term we use to include these additional things apps can require that are not Capabilities.

 ## Can apps declare a requirement or support for a particular frontboard?